Forrest Lasso

-Forrest Baldwin Lasso (born May 11, 1993) is an American soccer player who plays for USL Championship club Tampa Bay Rowdies.
+Forrest Baldwin Lasso (born May 11, 1993) is an American former soccer player who played for USL Championship club Tampa Bay Rowdies.

 Early life

 Lasso played high school soccer at Needham B. Broughton High School.
 During his sophomore, junior, and senior seasons, Lasso won conference championships, which advanced the team to the state tournament those years.
 Lasso was selected to the All-CAP 8 Conference team following his junior and senior years and the All-Region team his senior year.

 Career

 College

 Lasso played college soccer at Wofford College as a center back.
 During his time at Wofford College, Lasso started in each of the 71 games he played in for the Terriers over his four-year collegiate career.
 Lasso totaled 14 goals and 8 assists for 36 points during his time at Wofford College.
 Four of Lasso's goals were game winners, including a header to clinch the 2013 Southern Conference regular season championship over #14 Furman University.
 Lasso also earned Southern Conference honors all four years of his career for being named to the 2011 Socon All-Freshman Team, the 2012 and 2013 Second Teams, 2013 All-South Region Third Team, 2014 SoCon First Team, and 2014 All-South Region First Team.
 Lasso also received Third Team All-America honors from the NSCAA.
 Lasso is the fifth Wofford men's soccer player to earn All-America honors, joining Nick Schuermann as the only other Terrier to earn All-America honors in the Division I era.

 According to Lasso's personal website, he played for the Premier Development League side GPS Portland Phoenix in Portland, Maine in the summer of 2013.